At a Navajo event, Trump makes 'Pocahontas' crack

 And earlier this month, he added, "Pocahontas just stated that the Democrats, lead by the legendary Crooked Hillary Clinton, rigged the Primaries!
 Lets go FBI & Justice Dept."

-He has also made used the nickname privately.
+He has also used the nickname privately.

 Sources told CNN earlier this year that during a meeting with senators at the White House, Trump taunted Democrats by saying "Pocahontas is now the face of your party."